xiaomi7732/azure-diagnostics-tools/Logstash/logstash-input-azuretopic/README.md

 __*access_key_name*__

-The SAS policy name to the Service Bus resource.
+Optional: The SAS policy name to the Service Bus resource.
+If undefined, plugin will assume ACS is used.

 __*access_key*__

-The SAS policy key to the Service Bus resource.
+The access key to the Service Bus resource.
+Can be SAS policy or ACS key.

 __*subscription*__